NEONScience/NEON-Data-Skills/_posts/R/NEON-pheno-temp-timeseries/2017-08-01-02_drivers-pheno-change-temp.md

 one- and thirty-minute averages of 1 Hz observations.
 Temperature observations are made using platinum resistance thermometers, which are housed in a fan aspirated shield to reduce radiative bias.
-The temperature is measured in Ohms and subsequently converted to degrees celcius.
+The temperature is measured in Ohms and subsequently converted to degrees Celsius.
 Details on the conversion can be found in the associated Algorithm Theoretic Basis Document (ATBD).

 #### Available Data Tables